yggdrasil-lab/olympus/README.md

 *   **The High Ground**: I act as the central platform.
 All services (Cerberus, Hermes, Poseidon) are deployed upon my slopes.
 *   **The Gate**: I control who enters and who leaves via the Reverse Proxy.
-*   **The Bridge**: I connect the local realm to the internet securely via encrypted tunnels, requiring no open ports in the firewall.
+*   **The Bridge**: I connect the local realm to the internet securely via encrypted tunnels, while also allowing direct local access via Split-Horizon DNS (e.g., AdGuard Home).

+## Networking & Security

+Olympus uses a **Split-Horizon DNS** configuration to ensure seamless access both inside and outside your local network:

+1.  **External Access**: Traffic from the internet enters via **Cloudflare Tunnel (`cloudflared`)**.
+This requires no open ports on your router/firewall.
+2.  **Internal Access**: Traffic from within your LAN is routed directly to the server's static IP via **AdGuard Home** DNS rewrites (e.g., `*.yourdomain.com` -> `192.168.x.x`).
+3.  **Port Exposure**: Traefik exposes ports `80` and `443` by default to support this direct local access.
+Ensure your server's host firewall allows inbound traffic on these ports.

 ---